ReproNim/containers/README.md

  |--/sourcedata # we call it source, but it is actually ds000003-demo
  |--/containers # repronim/containers, this is where our non-custom code lives
 ```

+TODO -- update whenever version above shown to do what is desired.

 `freeze_versions` is an optional step that will record and "freeze" the
 version of the container used.
 Even if the `///containers` dataset is